* Facebook jumps after quarterly results beat expectations

 * Twitter falls on weaker-than-expected user growth

-However, it noted that both overall inflation and a measure of underlying price gains had declined and said it would "carefully monitor" price trends.
+The Federal Reserve left interest rates unchanged on Wednesday and noted that both overall inflation and a measure of underlying price gains had declined.

 The statement was perceived as dovish by investors, with rate futures pricing in a 38 percent chance of an interest rate hike by December, compared with a little over 50 percent chance priced in before the meeting.